Talking to Kids About Cancer

 - aids and appliances to make life easier at home

-- support groups and programs
+- support groups and programs, and counselling services.

 This information is reviewed by